custom-components/climate.programmable_thermostat/info.md

+# WHAT'S NEW
+### BIG CHANGES IN THA HOUSE!
+Big changes and NO breaking ones!

+What's new:
+- UI setup is landed!
+Now you can set up everything from UI. (in next releases I'll put in place also the option flow)

+What else:
+- Splitting up code in different files to have it more clear
+- Clean up code to remove useless things
+- Logs more clear to let you identify immediatly the instance that is causing the error

+UI setup languages available are only English and Italian.
+If you would like to prepare the JSON with translation in your language it would be appreciated!
+To do this just copy one of the JSON within the translations folder and prepare your own!

 # PROGRAMMABLE THERMOSTAT
 This component is a revision of the official Home Assistant component 'Generic Thermostat' in order to have possibility to have target temperature variable according to a sensor state value.

 ## HOW TO INSTALL
+Use HACS to install the custom component and configure it through the user interface (settings/integration) to have easy and smooth usage.

+If you are for the manual method:
 Just copy paste the content of the `climate.programmable_thermostat/custom_components` folder in your `config/custom_components` directory.

 As example you will get the '.py' file in the following path: `/config/custom_components/programmable_thermostat/climate.py`.

-Note: you can install through HACS.

 ## EXAMPLE OF SETUP
+Config flow is available, so just configure all the entities you want through the user interface.

-Here below the example of setup of sensor and parameters to configure.
+Here below the example of manual setup of sensor and parameters to configure.
 ```yaml
 climate:
   - platform: programmable_thermostat